 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Wakefield
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Castleford

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Wakefield.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Castleford to replace the ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the members of the public, some traffic management measures will be put in place.
+The project, which is expected to last around three weeks, has been planned in collaboration with Wakefield Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.